Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Development of these autonomous cars is well underway, and many of the biggest names in the car and tech worlds are competing for and collaborating on self-driving cars.
-In just a few short years, driverless cars have gone from being a futuristic dream to an inevitable, and in some ways problematic, reality.
+Human error causes about 90% of car accidents that claim millions of lives and lead to tens of millions of injuries each year, a problem that driverless cars could solve.
+Autonomous cars are under development with many of the biggest car and tech brands competing for success.
+In a few short years, driverless cars have gone from a futuristic dream to an inevitable, and in some ways problematic, reality.

 How do self-driving cars work?

-A fully autonomous car has to obey road rules, respond quickly to unexpected situations and drive safely in all circumstances.
-In other words, it has to be better than the average human driver.
+A fully autonomous car uses built-in systems to analyze the car’s surroundings and automatically take the right driving action.
+It has to obey road rules, respond to unexpected situations and drive safely at all times.
+In other words, it has to perform better than the average human driver.

-This level of accuracy is achieved with built-in systems that constantly analyze the car’s surroundings and automatically take the right action.
-The exact technologies used in self-driving cars vary between manufacturers, and are often closely guarded secrets, but generally all self-driving cars have three key parts.
+The exact technologies used in self-driving cars vary between manufacturers.
+The technologies are often guarded as secrets, but generally all self-driving cars have three key parts.

-Today’s technology already has this pretty well covered, but there’s still room for improvement.
-The main reason all driverless cars need GPS is so that you can tell them where you want to go and they can take you there.
-The technology itself isn’t all that different from GPS phone apps, but having it built into the car makes it a lot more efficient.
+Today’s technology brings solid GPS technology, but there’s still room for improvement.
+All driverless cars need some form of GPS that lets you input where you want to go so the car can take you there.
+The technology isn’t much different from GPS phone apps, but having built-in GPS makes driverless cars more efficient than an app.

-- GPS is extremely accurate and can help driverless cars stay between the lines and on the correct side of the road.
+- GPS helps driverless cars stay between the lines and on the correct side of the road.

-- Driverless cars have to be able to decide between multiple options and choose the best route.
-Having up-to-date GPS information makes this possible.
+- Driverless cars have to decide between multiple options and choose the best route.

-In order to plot where it’s going and be prepared for hazards, self-driving cars need sophisticated detection technology.
-To date, most driverless cars have used a combination of LIDAR (light detection used to measure distance), radar and cameras to see obstacles like guardrails, other vehicles, buildings, pedestrians, lane dividers, road markers and even street signs.
+Most driverless cars use a combination of LIDAR (light detection used to measure distance), radar and cameras to see obstacles like guardrails, other cars, buildings, pedestrians, lane dividers, road markers and even street signs.
+LIDAR is sometimes known as light radar or laser scanning.

-- LIDAR, sometimes known as LIDAR, light radar or laser scanning, involves sending invisible lasers out into the surrounding area.
-The way the light bounces off the objects helps determine how far away they are and what kind of objects they are.
-In self-driving cars this is done continuously in all directions to create a realtime map of the vehicle’s surroundings.
+- LIDAR involves sending invisible lasers in the surrounding area.
+The way the light bounces off the objects determines how far away the objects are and what kind of objects they are.
+Self-driving cars monitor all directions continuously to create a real-time map of the car’s surroundings.

-- LIDAR needs more work before it’s good enough for fully self-driving cars.
-It still has a hard time in wet weather and snow as these affect how light is reflected and can also cover up road markings and street signs.
+- LIDAR needs more work before fully self-driving cars can use it.
+It has a hard time monitoring in wet weather and snow, since these affect how light is reflected and can cover up road markings and street signs.

-- Radar is used to detect vehicles at a distance, even in poor visibility where LIDAR may fail.
-Newer vehicles with adaptive cruise control typically use radar to detect cars in front of them and to automatically adjust their speed.
+- Radar can detect cars at a distance, even in poor visibility where LIDAR may fail.
+Newer vehicles with adaptive cruise control may use radar to detect cars in front of them and automatically adjust their speed.

-- Computers can do things with cars that humans simply can’t.
-Anti-lock braking systems (ABS), for example, are able to pump the brakes much faster than a person could, while traction and stability control is able to take over individual wheels and control them independently of each other.
+- The onboard computer can drive cars in ways that humans can’t.
+For example, antilock braking systems (ABS) can pump the brakes much faster than a person can, while traction and stability control take over individual wheels and control them independently of each other.

-- Driverless cars are able to identify a situation, assess it and take action in just a fraction of a second.
+- Driverless cars can identify a situation, assess it and take action in a fraction of a second.